christophergarthwood/appdevstig_docs/Template_012_LoggingStandard.md

 #### Sensitive Data

-It is important to identify and exclude certain types of data that is written into the logs.
+It is important to identify and exclude certain types of data that are written in the logs.
 If the logs are compromised and sensitive data is included in the logs, this could assist an attacker in furthering their attack or it could completely compromise the system.

 Examples of such data include but are not limited to; Passwords, Session IDs, Application source code, encryption keys, and sensitive data such as personal health information (PHI), Personally Identifiable Information (PII), or government identifiers (e.g., SSN).

 Inspection by Senior Administrator and when in doubt the Project Manager.

 #### Access to objects
-Review the logs and identify if the application is logging both successful and unsuccessful access to application objects such as files, folders, processes, or application modules and sub components, or systems.
+Review the logs and identify if the application is logging both successful and unsuccessful access to application objects such as files, folders, processes, or application modules and subcomponents, or systems.

 #### Startup and Shutdown

 The application must log startup and shutdown events such as the beginning of execution and the end of execution.
 ## Measurable and Actionable:

-Analysis of logged fields versus requirements mandated by the various STIG's.
+Analysis of logged fields versus requirements mandated by the various STIGs.

 ## Purpose: